zold-io/zold/README.md

 ## Glossary

-A **node** is an HTTP server with a RESTful API, a maitainer of wallets.
+A **node** is an HTTP server with a RESTful API, a maintainer of wallets.

 A **client** is a command line Ruby gem [`zold`](https://rubygems.org/gems/zold).